AgriFI Kenya Challenge Fund (AKCF)

 The AgriFI Kenya Challenge Fund (AKCF) of part the wider AgriFI Kenya programme, a European Union initiative to support productive, adapted and market-integrated smallholder agriculture.
 The challenge fund, executed by Self Help Africa and Imani Development, provides financial support to agri-enterprises to contribute to improvements in the capacity of smallholder farmers/pastoralists to practice environmentally sustainable and climate-smart agriculture as a business in inclusive value chains.

-The first call for proposals aims to award EUR 6 million to 15 projects, with an average grant of EUR 375,000 per project.
-Applicants can apply for grants from EUR 200,000 to EUR 1,000,0000, which can cover a maximum of 50% of the total value of the proposal.
+AKCF aims to award EUR 18 million to 50 agri-enterprises.
+The third call is divided into two windows.
+The first window focuses on established medium-sized agri-enterprises.
+In this window, applicants can apply for grants from EUR 200,000 to EUR 750,000.
+The second window has a specific focus on smaller agri-enterprises in selected counties in Western, Nyanza, North Rift, South Rift, Northern and Coastal regions.
+Through this window, AKCF provides grants between EUR 100,000 and EUR 200,000.
+The grants in both windows can cover a maximum of 50% of the total value of the proposal.
 The balance must be financed by the applicant from matching funds in the form of cash/cash equivalents, credit or equity from external financers.

 The fund targets to integrate 100,000 smallholder farmers/pastoralists in sustainable value chains.
 In line with the AgriFI Kenya objectives, proposals will be assessed on:

 - Economic viability: Business revenue growth, market potential and business capacity.

 - Social impact: Inclusion of smallholder farmers/pastoralists, improvement of smallholders' incomes, creating employment opportunities, enhancing food security and nutrition, addressing gender inequality and youth unemployment, and creating opportunities in arid and semi-arid counties.